petrusjt/piml-chrome-extension/README.md

 A Chrome extension to display .piml files in chrome.
 For what .piml files are see [https://github.com/petrusjt/piml](https://github.com/petrusjt/piml).
 So there is no need to convert .piml files to .html prior to opening in chrome.

+After installation, for testing open [test piml](https://raw.githubusercontent.com/petrusjt/piml/main/test.piml).
+If it renders correctly, then the extension is working.

 ## Installation (For now)

 1. Clone this repo